ThinkPad Z60

-ThinkPad Z60m is the second model in the Lenovo ThinkPad Z series which, as of May 2006, consisted of the 14.1" Z60t and 15.4" Z60m.
+The ThinkPad Z60 is the second model in the Lenovo ThinkPad Z series which, as of May 2006, consisted of the 14.1" Z60t and 15.4" Z60m.
 Announced September 2005, these models were the first ThinkPads to feature a widescreen (16:10) aspect ratio.

-All Z60m devices have integrated WiFi connectivity, a magnesium alloy frame, and numerous other ThinkVantage Technologies.
+All Z60 devices have integrated WiFi connectivity, a magnesium alloy frame, and numerous other ThinkVantage Technologies.
 Some Z60m devices feature integrated fingerprint reader and bluetooth connectivity.
 A special edition included a brushed titanium cover.

-The laptop provides both PCMCIA and ExpressCard ports.
+The laptops provide both PCMCIA and ExpressCard ports.
 Models that had in-built WWAN had optional connectivity provided by Verizon Wireless and their Evolution-Data Optimized service in the USA.